MikeMcQuaid/GitInPractice/01-IntroductionToDistributedVersionControl.md

 When a branch is created and new commits are made that branch advances forward to include the new commits.
 In Git a branch is actually no more than a pointer to a particular commit.
 The branch is pointed to a new commit when a new commit is made on that branch.
 A _tag_ is quite similar to a branch but points to a single commit and remains pointing to the same commit even when new commits are made.
 Typically tags are used for annotating commits; for example, when you release version 1.0 of your software you may tag the commit used to built the 1.0 release with a "1.0" tag.
 This means you can come back to it in future, rebuild that release or check how certain things worked without fear that it will be somehow changed automatically.

 ### Using branching
 Branching allows two independent tracks of development to occur at once.
 In our simple previous example, one developer needed to work on a feature and another on a releasing a bug fix without either interfering with the other's work.
 At a more advanced level branches will be used more extensively than just one per developer (particularly in version control systems like Git that make creating a branch quick and easy).
-Some programmers will create _feature branches_ whenever they work on a new bug fix or feature and then integrate these branches at a later point; perhaps after requesting review of their changes from others.
+Some programmers will create <!-- TODO: feature branches diagram --> _feature branches_ whenever they work on a new bug fix or feature and then integrate these branches at a later point; perhaps after requesting review of their changes from others.
 This means even for programmers working without a team it can be useful to have multiple branches in use at any one point.
 For example, you may be working on a new feature but realize that a critical error in your application needs fixed immediately.
 You could quickly create a new branch based off the (hopefully tagged) version used by customers, fix the error and switch branch back to the branch you had been committing the new feature to.

 ## Merging: bringing the changes from one branch into another
 At some point we have a branch that we're done with and we want to bring all the commits made on it into another branch.
 This process is known as a `merge`.